 Leicester Overrun With ‘Thug’ Weed

-Earlier this week it was discovered that the non-native weed the Royal Horticultural Society dubbed a ‘thug’ has taken over 200 sites in Leicester.
+It was discovered that the non-native weed the Royal Horticultural Society dubbed a ‘thug’ has taken over 200 sites in Leicester.
 This plant is the Japanese Knotweed and is extremely hard to get rid of – taking 3 to 4 seasons in a lot of cases to be completely removed from gardens.
 It can come up through tarmac, concrete and is even appearing on the inside of homes in Leicester.

 A Leicester Council Spokesperson said “If the problem is not dealt with, we can issue a notice through our city warden team, but this is a last minute resort.
 First we ask the home/landowner to work with us to clear up the problem.”